 There is no outlined provision with regards to the number of settlers/authors.
-However, in most of the cases there is usually one author.
+However, in most cases, there is usually one author.
 Further, there is no limit on the utmost variety of trustees.
-However, a minimum of 2 trustees are necessary to make a Trust.
+However, a minimum of 2 trustees is necessary to make a Trust.
 Also, the author usually cannot be the trustee.
 And he must be a resident of India.

 Formulate Memorandum of Association (MOA) and instrument of your Trust